Home » Why Do Parrots Regurgitate Their Food?

 • Holding its beak open while slightly gasping for breath.

-• Extending its neck forward and lowering its body while slightly opening or flapping its wings.
+• It extends its neck forward and lowers its body while slightly opening or flapping its wings.

 • Emitting a human-like cough.